-It’s always a good idea to purchase travel insurance when voyaging far from home.
+Purchasing travel insurance when voyaging far from home is always a good idea.
 Our favorite provider is World Nomads; they offer various plans so you can find the perfect one to fit your needs.

 How can I find cheap flights to Hawaii?

-We love checking out Scott’s Cheap Flights to find the best deals on destinations around the world.
+We love checking out Going (Formerly Scott’s Cheap Flights) to find the best deals on destinations around the world.
 All you have to do is select your favorite nearby airports, and flight deals will be sent directly to your inbox.

 - Best Ways to Get Cheap Flight Alerts

 - Best Family Travel Hacks You Need to Know

 Use Skyscanner to find flight deals.
 As my personal favorite flight search engine, Skyscanner scours websites and airlines across the globe, leaving no stone unturned to help you find the best deal possible.
 And if you really want to take your savings to new heights, pair Skyscanner with Going (Formerly Scott's Cheap Flights).
 With access to exclusive mistake fares delivered straight to your inbox, you'll be packing your bags and jetting off on your next adventure before you know it.

 Travel insurance is a low cost way to ensure your travel plans go smooth no matter what's thrown at it.
 Cover yourself against illness, injury and theft, and protect the arrangements you've made with our flexible travel cancellation insurance.
 My favorite options for travel insurance are:

 In order to capture the widest selection of properties and the best price, use Booking.com as they have the cheapest rates for guesthouses, hotels, luxury condos, B&Bs and so much more.